$B$-meson production at forward rapidities in $pp$ collisions at the LHC: Estimating the intrinsic bottom contribution

-Over the last years, in addition to the experimental analysis of the $D$ - meson production, the LHCb Collaboration has also measured the $B$ - meson cross-section at forward rapidities and provided experimental data for the transverse momentum and rapidity distributions.
+Over the last years, in addition to the experimental analysis of the $D$ - meson production, the LHCb Collaboration has also measured the $B$ - meson cross-section at forward rapidities and provided experimental data for the transverse momentum and rapidity distributions \footnote{For recent theoretical studies of the $B$ - meson production using the collinear factorization formalism see, e.g., Refs. \cite{Catani:2020kkl,Helenius:2023wkn,Mazzitelli:2023znt}.}.
 Two basic questions that arise are: (a) If an intrinsic bottom component is present in the proton wave function, what is its impact on the predictions for the $B$ - meson production?
 And (b) Are the theoretical approaches that provide a satisfactory description of the $D$ - meson production also able to describe the $B$ meson data?
 Our goal in this paper is to provide answers for these questions.
-In particular, the $B$ - meson production cross - section will be estimated using the hybrid formalism, which is based on the Color Glass Condensate (CGC) formalism \cite{CGC}, and that used to describe the $D$ - meson production in Refs. \cite{Carvalho:2017zge,Giannini:2018utr,Bhattacharya:2016jce,Tuchin:2004rb,Goncalves:2006ch,Cazaroto:2011qq,Fujii:2013yja, Altinoluk:2015vax,Goncalves:2017chx,SampaiodosSantos:2021tfh}.
+In particular, the $B$ - meson production cross - section will be estimated using the hybrid formalism, which is based on the Color Glass Condensate (CGC) framework \cite{CGC}, and that used to describe the $D$ - meson production in Refs. \cite{Carvalho:2017zge,Giannini:2018utr,Bhattacharya:2016jce,Tuchin:2004rb,Goncalves:2006ch,Cazaroto:2011qq,Fujii:2013yja, Altinoluk:2015vax,Goncalves:2017chx,SampaiodosSantos:2021tfh}.
 We will take into account of gluon and bottom - initiated contributions, which are represented schematically as follows (See Fig. \ref{Fig:diagram1})